 Parents are an integral part of their child's education at Bellevue-Santa Fe Charter School.
 They are encouraged to volunteer at the school.
-Parental involvement may include, but are not limited to, serving on the school's Governing Board, running the hot lunch program, providing expertise and material resources, supporting the PTO, and helping in the classroom.
+Parental involvement may include, but is not limited to, serving on the school's Governing Board, providing expertise and material resources, supporting the PTO, and helping in the classroom.